 Tidal Price

 In 2024, Tidal introduced major changes by merging its HiFi and HiFi Plus plans into a single subscription called "TIDAL".
 This new plan costs $10.99 per month and includes all the features previously offered in the HiFi Plus plan at a lower price.
+By subscribing to Tidal, you can get full access to HiRes-FLAC and Dolby Atmos.
 If you want to mix Tidal music on DJ software, an additional $9 per month is required.
-Tidal also offers a free trial for new subscribers.
+If you are new subscribers, you can get a 30-day Tidal free trial.

-📢 Conclusion: In the Qobuz vs Tidal price comparison, Tidal's plans are more affordable than Qobuz's.
+Conclusion: If you only stream, Tidal's plans are more affordable than Qobuz's.
 This is great news for former Tidal HiFi subscribers, as they now get access to all premium features at a lower cost.
 Additionally, students can benefit from an exclusive, budget-friendly offer.

 🏆 Winner: Tidal